sergioCap/SE2project/Assumptions.md

 * A car can be reserved by only a person at a time.

+* Each car has a total of five seats.

 * A car is unavailable when it has less then 5% of battery level, or it is under maintenance or recharging, or it is already in use or reserved by another user.
 Otherwise, it is available and shown on the map to users.

 * The system has access to European Union driving licence databases to verify and approve user registration.